RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 # How to configure sound for RetroPie EmulationStation

-In July 2018, the range of audio configuration options for Linux and RPi EmulationStation users was greatly enhanced.
+In July 2018, the range of audio configuration options for Linux and RPi RetroPie EmulationStation users was greatly enhanced.
 Prior to July 2018, users could only select the audio card (known as an AudioCard in EmulationStation), and were unable to select which audio mixer to use on that audio card.
 EmulationStation only looked for the 'default' audio mixer, which was too restrictive when used with unusual hardware, or Rpi Audio HATs.
 The July 2018 change added the ability to choose the audio mixer name from a far greater range of options, as well as allowing custom options to be set in the es_settings.cfg file.
 More details on how that works is below.
 The hope was that it would give people the flexibility that they needed to avoid the many sound issues that people with people were having with USB Audio devices and aftermarket Linux and RPi audio cards.

 NOTE: Windows uses a different audio subsystem, so the changes below do not apply to a Windows version of EmulationStation... only the Linux and RPi versions.